-CAUTION: Never pull, carry, or hold the sensor by its cable; this may sever internal connections.
+CAUTION: Never pull, carry, or hold the transducer by its cable; this may sever internal connections.

-CAUTION: Plastic housing-Never use a fairing with a plastic housing; the protruding sensor would be vulnerable to damage from impact.
+CAUTION: Never use a fairing with a plastic housing; the protruding sensor would be vulnerable to damage from impact.

-CAUTION: Metal housing-Never install a metal housing on a vessel with a positive ground system.
+CAUTION: Never install a metal housing on a vessel with a positive ground system.